In this use case we want to store the contents of our webshop table in the data lake (nightly full extract).

 Hit "Deploy" (either from requirements.txt or main.py):

-Wait 1-2 minutes until the function is deployed and then click on its name:
+Wait 1-2 minutes until the final function is deployed and then click on the URL.

 You should now see the output in your bucket: